LSU-UE4/UE5-Level-Design/ramps2/README.md

 ##### `Step 6.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond:

-I renamed the ramps with a postfix indicating the different scalesz along **X**.
-I also froze the transforms on the ramps to properly organize the **World Outliner**.
+Renamethe ramps with a postfix indicating the different scalesz along **X**.
+Freeze the transforms on the ramps to properly organize the **World Outliner**.

 ![rename and freeze four ramps](images/FreezeTransformFourRamps.jpg)